NickCraver/nickcraver.github.com/blog/_posts/2017-05-22-https-on-stack-overflow.markdown

 To my knowledge, we were (at the time) the largest deployment of the technology and we stressed it further than it has been pushed before.
 Though we tried to troubleshoot it for over a year, we ultimately gave up and moved on.
 It simply wasn't saving us more than it was costing us in the end.
-It's been several years now though.
+It's been several years now, though.
-If you're evaluating Railgun, you should evaluate the current version, with [the improvements they've made](https://www.cloudflare.com/docs/railgun/changelog.html) and decide for yourself.
+If you're evaluating Railgun, you should evaluate the current version, with [the improvements they've made](https://www.cloudflare.com/docs/railgun/changelog.html), and decide for yourself.

 ### Fastly